-Excess deaths for the United Kingdom
+Results - Excess deaths for the United Kingdom

-The previous sections of this report are based on registered deaths data for England & Wales to 4 December 2020, published by the ONS.
+The previous sections of this report are based on registered deaths data for England & Wales to 15 January 2021, published by the ONS.
 In this section we extend our analysis to the United Kingdom as a whole.

-We estimate that the numbers of excess deaths from the start of the pandemic to 4 December 2020 are:
+We estimate that the numbers of excess deaths from the start of the pandemic to 15 January 2021 are:

-- 62,900 for England & Wales; and - 69,500 for the United Kingdom.
+- 77,700 for England & Wales3; and - 85,200 for the United Kingdom.

-Of these, 7,700 excess deaths for England & Wales and 8,600 for the United Kingdom have occurred since the start of the second wave.
+Of these, 22,400 excess deaths for England & Wales and 24,400 for the United Kingdom have occurred since the start of the second wave4.

-As in earlier sections, excess deaths compare registered deaths in 2020 to those that we would have seen if standardised mortality rates were the same as in the corresponding period in 2019.
+As in earlier sections, excess deaths compare registered deaths to those that we would have seen if standardised mortality rates were the same as in the corresponding period in 2019.
 Our calculations use data for all-cause mortality from National Records Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) in addition to the ONS data.
-We note that the week 49 figure for Northern Ireland is not yet available, so we have assumed that excess deaths in Northern Ireland in this week is the same as in week 48.

-The figures above do not include deaths that occurred after 4 December.
-We note that Public Health England (PHE) publishes daily data published for deaths of people within 28 days of a positive test result for COVID-19.
-The PHE data shows 2,906 COVID-19 deaths reported for the UK in week 50 (5 to 11 December 2020), compared to 3,068 in week 49.
+The figures above do not include deaths that occurred after 15 January 2021.
+We note that PHE publishes daily data published for deaths of people within 28 days of a positive test result for COVID-19.
+The PHE data shows 8,686 COVID-19 deaths reported for the UK in week 3 of 2021 (16 to 22 January 2021), compared to 7,462 in week 2 of 2021.